hughobrien/zfs-remote-mirror/README.md

 /etc/fstab
 ---------
-This is the file system tab, which used to be a listing of all the filesystems the kernel should mount at boot time, but is fading a little in importance these days with removable devices and ZFS.
+This is the file system tab, which used to be a listing of all the file-systems the kernel should mount at boot time, but is fading a little in importance these days with removable devices and ZFS.
 It's not obsolete yet though.
 Here's the contents of mine, note that the fields are separated by tabs, which is why that zero looks so lonesome.

 	# Device        Mountpoint      FStype  Options Dump    Pass#
 	/dev/ada0p2     /               ufs     rw      1       1